m0rrism0rris/quake-guide/quakespasm/quakespasm_guide.md

 To remedy this, go to [https://github.com/m0rrism0rris/misc/blob/main/quakespasm/config.cfg], right-click on the 'Raw' button, and click 'Save Link As'

-Name it 'config.cfg' and place it in the id1 folder.
+Name it 'config.cfg' and place it in the id1 folder

 ### 4--Soundtrack (OPTIONAL BUT YOU REALLY REALLY SHOULD)

-You will probably want the soundtrack to Quake as well.
+You will probably want the soundtrack to Quake as well

 Download it from [https://www.quaddicted.com/files/music/quake_campaign_soundtrack.zip]

 It should contain a folder named 'id1'

-Drag the files inside this folder to your own id1 folder.
+Drag the files inside this folder to your own id1 folder

 ### 5--Lighting (OPTIONAL)

-Quakespasm supports colored lighting, which greatly improves the atmosphere of the game.
+Quakespasm supports colored lighting, which greatly improves the atmosphere of the game

 Download it from [http://www.quaketastic.com/files/misc/litvis_packs/id1_litvis.zip]

-Place the 'maps' folder it contains into your id1 folder.
+Place the 'maps' folder it contains into your id1 folder

 #